 The Emergency Services Foundation Knowledge Digest summarises an eclectic variety of information and research on the theme of mental health and wellbeing of general interest to the sector.
-It is issued, more or less, at the end of each month to build the evidence-base for improving mental health and wellbeing in Victoria’s emergency services.
+It is issued at the end of each month, except for December, to build the evidence-base for improving mental health and wellbeing in Victoria’s emergency services.

 This digest provides an overview of the Skills for Life Adjustment and Resilience (SOLAR) program which has been piloted by Phoenix Australia in different forms.
 SOLAR is a five- session, psychosocial, skills-based program that aims to intervene early to promote recovery after disaster and prevent long-term psychological conditions from developing.

 This digest summarises a scoping review, published in 2021, about current best practices for supporting first responder well-being throughout the first responder career and into retirement.
 The first half of the article focuses on the evidence base of mental health risk and prevalence among first responders but I don’t summarise this section.